xinyanliang/EDF/README.md

 **Requirement**: The package was developed with python3 and tensorflow-gpu(2.0.3).

 **ATTN**: This package is free for academic usage.
 You can run it at your own risk.
-For other purposes, please contact Dr. Xinyan Liang.
+For other purposes, please contact Dr. Xinyan Liang (xinyanliang48@163.com).

 ## Data preparation